Section 37 Report

 What must the social worker consider when preparing a section 37 report?

-The social worker assigned to prepare the report will be required to carry out a thorough investigation of the circumstances.
-As per section 37 of the Children Act 1989 they will need to consider the following:
+The social worker undertaking the report will be required to carry out a thorough assessment of the circumstances.
+As per section 37 of the Children Act 1989, they will need to consider the local authority’s responsibilities under section 37, including the following:

 - Whether the local authority should apply for a care order or for a supervision order with respect to the child